frances-uy/frances-uy.github.io/projects/sudoku-solver.md

 This individual assignment from ICS 211 reinforced my knowledge of recursion, a significant topic in Computer Science.
 This was done in Java and used other data structures such as arrays.

+Here is a [Github repository](https://github.com/frances-uy/recursive-sudoku-solver) containing all of the code for this project.
-_Here is a snippet of my code, one of the functions I implemented:_
+_This is a snippet of my code, one of the functions I implemented:_
 ```
  /*
    * find an assignment of values to sudoku cells that makes the sudoku valid